 This portfolio outlines a pathway for the Carolinas combined system to achieve 70% CO2 reductions, from a 2005 baseline, by tapping into wind resources off the coast of the Carolinas.
 This plan leverages high energy efficiency and demand response projections, as well as high penetration renewables forecasts with increased solar annual integration limits.
-The combination of these resources further reduces carbon by adding 7,500 total MW of solar and solar plus storage.

-Additionally, 1,500 MW of land-based wind, from both central Carolinas and midcontinental U.S. is included.
 This portfolio also utilizes the earliest practicable retirement dates as established in Portfolio C with the associated replacement capacity to enable those retirements.
-It is worth noting that even with assumptions of high EE, DR, and renewables, combined with accelerated coal retirements do not get the combined system to 70% CO2 reductions by 2030.
-In order to reach 70%, the Company adds 1,200 MW of offshore wind into the DEC system for the winter peak of 2030.
-For a long lead time infrastructure project such as this, the retirements of one of the Belews Creek units is delayed from 2029 to 2030 to maintain planning reserve capacity until the offshore wind can be operational.
+It is worth noting that even with assumptions of high EE, DR, and renewables, combined with the accelerated coal retirements do not get the combined system to 70% CO2 reductions by 2030.
+In order to reach 70%, the Company adds 1,200 MW of offshore wind into the DEP system for the winter peak of 2030.
+For a long lead time infrastructure project such as this, the retirements of Roxboro 1 and 2 are delayed from 2028 to 2030 to maintain planning reserve capacity until the offshore wind can be operational.

-PORTFOLIO E (70% CO2 REDUCTION: HIGH SMR)
+PORTFOLIO E (70% CO2 REDUCTIONS: HIGH SMR)

-This portfolio outlines a pathway for the Carolinas combined system to achieve 70% CO2 reductions, from a 2005 baseline, by deploying advanced nuclear technologies by the end of this decade.
-This plan also leverages high energy efficiency and demand response projections as well as high penetration renewables forecasts with increased solar annual integration limits.
-The combination of these inputs further reduces carbon by adding 7,500 total MW of solar and solar plus storage.
-As in Portfolio D, 1,500 MW of land-based wind, from both central Carolinas and midcontinental U.S. is included.
-This portfolio also utilizes the earliest practicable retirement dates as established in Portfolio C with the associated replacement capacity to enable those retirements.
+This portfolio outlines a pathway for the Carolinas combined system to achieve 70% CO2 reductions, from a 2005 baseline, by deploying small modular nuclear reactor technology by the end of this decade.
+This plan also leverages high energy efficiency and demand response projections, as well as high penetration renewables forecasts with increased integration limits.
+As with Portfolio D, this portfolio utilizes the earliest practicable retirement dates as established in Portfolio C with the associated replacement capacity to enable those retirements.
 Again, it is worth noting that even with assumptions of high EE, DR, and renewables, combined with accelerated coal retirements do not get the combined system to 70% CO2 reductions by 2030.
-In order to reach 70%, a 684 MW small modular nuclear reactor plant1 is added to the DEC system at the beginning of 2030.
-For a long lead time infrastructure project such as this, the retirements of one of the Belews Creek units was delayed from 2028 to 2030 to maintain planning reserve capacity until the SMR can be operational.
+In order to reach 70%, a 684 MW small modular nuclear reactor plant is added to the DEP system at the beginning of 2030.
+For a long lead time infrastructure project such as this, the retirements of Roxboro 1 and 2 were delayed from 2028 to 2030 to maintain planning reserve capacity until the SMR can be operational.